David May (footballer): Bacup Borough

 May joined non-League club Bacup Borough in November 2004 where he finished his playing career.

 Coaching career

-After retiring as a player with Bacup Borough, May was appointed assistant manager at the club.
+After retiring as a player with Bacup Borough, May was appointed as assistant manager at the club.
 In 2007, he moved to Dubai to coach football at a school.

 Personal life

 May was born in Oldham, Lancashire.

 Since retiring May has become a wine importer.
 He is still a keen supporter of former club Manchester United, although he grew up supporting Manchester City.
 As of 2007, he was a regular presenter of Thursday Focus on MUTV, his old club's TV station.
-May is also co-host of the Official Manchester United Podcast.
+May is also co-host of The Official Manchester United Podcast.